climate-tech-handbook/climate-tech-handbook/docs/how-to-use-the-handbook.md

 * **Design Assistance**: Enhance visuals, user interface, or branding.

 **Supporting Our Mission**\
-Every contribution, whether big or small, makes a difference. *Consider helping us financially with a small donation to sustain and grow the project.*
+Every contribution, big or small, makes a difference. *Consider making a small donation to help sustain and grow the project.*

 Let’s make climate tech accessible and impactful—together!